 The finances and complex logistics of carrying out construction projects carry risks for all relevant stakeholders, from the owner (or developer), to the general contractor overseeing the project, to the lender financing.
 One of the biggest risks is default due to mismanagement of funds, which accounts for a majority of defaults and liens on construction projects.
 This involves everything from timely payment to sub-contractors, suppliers and vendors to distribution of ongoing payments for scheduled, verified milestones, and tracking change orders, especially if they are over budget.

 One of the most effective ways that lenders mitigate financial risk when underwriting construction projects is to engage a third-party firm to oversee and manage funds control over the lifetime of the project.
 This helps ensure completion on budget and on schedule, and increase transparency to bank regulators, particularly if there is an audit.

 Construction funds control is the process by which a lender or an agent they contract with (such as a third-party firm) manages the schedule, paperwork, and track record of when and how funds are allocated to principals, contractors, subcontractors, equipment and materials suppliers on a construction project.
 It is an alternative to a payment and performance bond that takes a detailed, proactive, ongoing approach towards identifying and correcting discrepancies before or as they occur for about half the cost of a performance bond.
 A performance bond, on the other hand, can only be triggered in the case of a default, and could take months to resolve pending an investigation and adjudication.

-Once an agreement is in place to engage a Construction Risk Management firm for Funds Control, the firm typically begins by conducting a thorough Document and Cost Review (DCR) before construction begins, which involves a review of the contract, plans, and schedule of value to ensure that they are appropriate.
+Once an agreement is in place to engage a Construction Risk Management firm for Funds Control, the firm typically begins by conducting a thorough Document and Cost Review (DCR) before construction begins, which involves a review of the contract, plans, and schedule of values to ensure that they are appropriate.